dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

     skymap = new Mesh(skyboxVertices, skyboxIndices);
 }
 ```
-Before we start writing `GenerateCubeMap()`, we need to create new vertex and fragment shaders which will help in projecting equirectangle map onto each side of cubemap.
+Before we start implementing `GenerateCubeMap()`, we need to create new vertex and fragment shader, which will help in projecting the equirectangular map onto each face of the cubemap.
-Our vertex shader will not modify anything, it will just pass the local positions to fragment shaders as it is.
+The vertex shader will not modify anything, it will simply pass the local positions to the fragment shader without any modifications.
 ```GLSL
 // cubeMapShader.vert
 #version 330 core